PhillRob/lag-package/README.md

-# lagv0
+# lag package

-The goal of lagv0 is to ...
+The lag packages detects lag existence and length of

 ## Installation